crokobit/hugo_blog/content/PL_note.md

 Functional programming is a series of binding.

-static envirement(context) is the envirement with previous type binding.
+static environment(context) is the environment with previous type binding.

-dynamic envirement is the envirement with previous value binding
+dynamic environment is the environment with previous value binding

-The type checking execute in static envirement.
-The evaluate execute in dynamic envirement.
+The type checking execute in static environment.
+The evaluate execute in dynamic environment.

 # variable binding

 syntax: `val x0 = e0`

-type checking: on the base of the previous type binding of the static envirement, determine the type of e0. x0 is the type of e0.
+type checking: on the base of the previous type binding of the static environment, determine the type of e0. x0 is the type of e0.

-evaluate:  in dynamic envirement, with all previous binding values. determine the value of e0. the value of x0 is e0.
+evaluate:  in dynamic environment, with all previous binding values. determine the value of e0. the value of x0 is e0.

 Data With Type, Variable, Case When Else(Conditionals), If Else... all can defined by syntax, type checking rule, and evaluate rule.